open-access-policies/streaming/_engineering_procedures/eng_proc_002.md

 **Rollback Procedure:** A documented process for returning a system to its previous state if a change implementation fails or causes issues.

-**Change Advisory Board (CAB):** A group of stakeholders responsible for evaluating changes and making authorization decisions.
+**[Change Governance Body Name]:** A group of stakeholders responsible for evaluating changes and making authorization decisions.

 **System Owner:** The individual or team responsible for a particular system or application and its operational requirements.